Strong coupling theory of heavy fermion criticality: Critical quasiparticles

-\textit{Critical quasiparticle picture.} Our starting point is a heavy Fermi liquid as found for an Anderson lattice model of correlated $f$-electrons (on-site interaction $U$) hybridizing with conduction electrons.
-The energy scale of the heavy-fermion band is given by the ``coherence temperature" $T_{coh}$, which is well above the temperature regime for which ``non-Fermi liquid" behavior is observed near a QCP.
-On top of the heavy-fermion quasiparticle renormalization, the critical fluctuations cause a further renormalization on which we focus below.
-The single-particle Green's functions may be decomposed into a quasiparticle term and an incoherent contribution, $G(\mathbf{k},\omega )=ZG^{qp}+G^{inc}$, where the quasiparticle weight factor $Z$ is defined by $Z^{-1}=1-\partial \mathrm{Re}\Sigma (\omega )/\partial \omega$.
-The quasiparticle GreenÕs function is given by $G^{qp}(\mathbf{k},\omega )=[\omega -E_{k}-i\Gamma ]^{-1}$, with $E_k =(m/m^{\ast })v_F(k-k_F)$, where $v_F$ is the Fermi velocity of the heavy-fermion band and the quasiparticle width is $\Gamma =Z\,\rm{Im}\Sigma (E_k)$.
+Our starting point is a heavy Fermi liquid as in an Anderson lattice model of correlated $f$-electrons (on-site interaction $U$) hybridizing with conduction electrons.
+The energy scale of the heavy-fermion band is given by the \textquotedblleft coherence temperature" $T_{coh}$, which is well above the temperature regime for which \textquotedblleft non-Fermi liquid" behavior is observed near a QCP.
+On top of the heavy-fermion quasiparticle renormalization, the critical fluctuations cause a further renormalization on which we focus here.
+The single-particle Green's functions may be decomposed into a quasiparticle term and an incoherent contribution, $G( {\bf k},\omega )=ZG^{qp}+G^{inc}$, where the quasiparticle weight factor $ Z$ determines the quasiparticle effective mass $m^*$ and is defined by $Z^{-1}=1-\partial {\rm Re}\Sigma (\omega )/\partial \omega = m^{\ast}/m$.
+Here, $\Sigma(\omega)$ is the electron self energy, whose real and imaginary parts determine the quasiparticle properties.
+The quasiparticle Green's function is given by $G^{qp}({\bf k} ,\omega )=[\omega -E_{k}-i\Gamma ]^{-1}$, with $E_{k}=(m/m^{\ast })v_{F}(k-k_{F})$, where $v_{F}$ is the Fermi velocity of the heavy-fermion band and the quasiparticle width is $\Gamma =Z\,{ {\rm Im}\Sigma (E_{k})}$.